-(4) A staff member on leave may not be called back to work overtime when such staff member is on leave.
+(4) A staff member on leave may not be called back to work overtime.

-(5) The Council must ensure that proper record is kept of staff members working overtime.
+(5) The Council must ensure that proper records of staff members working overtime are kept.

 Annual bonus

 8. (1) An annual bonus or a thirteenth cheque, equal to a staff member's monthly basic salary, is payable to the staff member at the end of his or her birthday month.